 - Fences other than swimming pool barriers not over 7 feet high.

 - Retaining walls less than 3’ above grade at any point along wall.

 - Sidewalks, driveways and concrete or masonry patios less than 30” above grade.

 - Painting, tiling, carpeting, cabinets, countertops and similar finish work not involving structural changes or alterations.

-- Prefabricated swimming pools with a capacity of less than 24” deep
+- Prefabricated swimming pools that are equal to or less than 24" deep.

 - Decks not exceeding 200 sq. ft. not more than 30” above grade and not attached to a dwelling and do not serve a required exit door.